dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 Definition:
 An inner product space that is *complete* with respect to $\norm{\wait}$ induced from its inner product is a *Hilbert space*.

+> Recall that a Banach space is a complete normed space.